Modeling 101 // Model Education

 Below are some tips to get the most out of your modeling career

-- Get a killer modeling portfolio
+- Updated modeling portfolio

 - Build your social media following

-- Find the right modeling agency
+- Find the right modeling agency (If the route you want to go down.)

 - Do your research about the modeling agency you sign up with